Line 6 Finch West: Finch West station to Finch station

-The line was originally planned to extend from Finch West station to Finch station on the Yonge leg of Line 1 as part of the original Transit City proposal as well as The Big Move.
+The line was originally planned to extend from Finch West station to Finch station on the Yonge leg of Line 1 as part of the original municipal Transit City proposal as well as The Big Move.
 This segment was included in the 2010 environmental assessment of the line.
 In March 2010, the Ontario government eliminated the proposed section of the line between Finch West and Finch because of budget constraints.

 In 2013, this plan was revived as an "unfunded future rapid transit project" in the City of Toronto's "Feeling Congested?" report, indicating that this extension may be constructed sometime in the future.
 The extension was later shown in the TTC's 2018 Corporate Plan with no timeline for completion.

-At its February 20, 2020, meeting, the Metrolinx board of directors endorsed a prioritization framework for a proposed frequent rapid transit network that included a proposed LRT extension from Finch West station to Finch station; with a forecast ridership of 6,600 in 2031 and a proposed line length of 6.3 km along Finch Avenue West, the project scored "high" with a preliminary benefit–cost ratio of 0.36 to 0.65.
+At its February 20, 2020, meeting, the Metrolinx board of directors endorsed a prioritization framework for a proposed frequent rapid transit network that included a proposed LRT extension to Finch station.
+With a forecast ridership of 6,600 in 2031 and a proposed line length of 6.3 km along Finch Avenue West, the project scored "high" with a preliminary benefit–cost ratio of 0.36 to 0.65.
+On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects, which yielded the following results for extensions to the Finch West LRT: Finch West station to Finch station (middle priority).